I often describe the stock market as a battlefield … And the evening star candlestick pattern is all about battle.

 The trader places a sell order.
 Moments pass.
 The order executes and the trader leans back, thankful for the push to study patterns.
 Seem overly dramatic?

-In my opinion, learning patterns is foundational.
+In my opinion, learning patterns is a key foundation of learning to trade.
 The names of Japanese candlestick patterns hint at emotional turmoil and refer to legends.
-It makes them fun to learn.
+It makes them more compelling to learn.
 But it goes deeper than the names and the stories.

 As a trader, learning these patterns teaches you about market psychology.
 The battle between bulls and bears is a psychological battle.
-Arm yourself and you could walk away victorious.
-But failure to understand the patterns doesn’t bode well.
+Arm yourself well and you could walk away victorious.
+But failure to understand the patterns could spell the end of your trading career.

 A star candlestick is a reversal pattern.
 It signifies the momentum of a recent trend is slowing.
 The evening star candlestick pattern is a bearish reversal.
 Upward momentum, controlled by the bulls, begins to lose steam.
 The star is a period of balance between bulls and bears with little price movement.
 Then momentum shifts and the bears gain control.